REVIEW OF THE SEASON – YEAR 2026

 Sponsorship from COURTS

-Unicomer (Trinidad) Limited, (COURTS) considered the League favorably again with the signing of a contract with us for yet another year.
+Unicomer (Trinidad) Limited, (COURTS) considered the League favorably again with the signing of a contract with Management for yet another year.
 The League remains extremely grateful and will continue to do its best to ensure that it gets value for money while giving the company the mileage that it so richly deserves.

 Fund Raiser